On January 9, 2007, Apple CEO Steve Jobs finally revealed the first iPhone following months of speculations and conjecture.

 For the first time ever, Apple released two identically sized iPhones in the same year.
 The iPhone 5c was released with the goal of giving people a cost-effective, premium phone.
 The iPhone 5s was merely the iPhone 5’s successor.

 On September 16, 2013, a statement was made.
 The iPhone 5s has an Apple A7 64-bits chip, an 8-megapixel camera with True Tone Flash, and a Touch ID fingerprint scanner built into the home button that enables one-touch phone unlocking.

 iPhone 6 and iPhone 6 Plus (2014)

 The iPhone 6 has the best customer satisfaction rate in the business and is the most popular smartphone of the iPhone series.
 Apple is constantly improving it.
-Customers are going to love it because only Apple can mix the best hardware, software, and services at this unparalleled level.
+Customers are going to love it because, uniquely, in addition, only Apple can seamlessly integrate the best hardware, software, and services at this unparalleled level.

 iPhone 6S and iPhone 6S Plus (2015)